4 dead after 2 planes collide over Florida lake

 POLK COUNTY, Fla.
-(WFLA) — Four people are dead after two small planes collided in central Florida on Tuesday.
+(WFLA) — Four people were killed Tuesday when two small planes collided in central Florida.

-According to the Winter Haven Police Department, search and rescue crews responded to Lake Hartridge, about 50 miles east of Tampa, after the planes collided around 2 p.m.
+Search and rescue crews responded at about 2 p.m. to Lake Hartridge, about 50 miles east of Tampa, after the planes collided, according to the Winter Haven Police Department.

 “It was an in-air collision and both planes immediately went into the water,” Polk County Chief Steve Lester said.
 One plane sank 21 feet under the water.